e18e/e18e/docs/guide/advocacy.md

 If a cleanup is meant to improve the performance of a project, showing actual performance measurements for the project would be the best option followed by sharing a more general benchmark together with an explanation of why it is relevant such as the benchmarked method being called in a hot code path.
 Performance-oriented developers generally don't believe any comparisons not backed up with a reproducible experiment.

-Isolated benchmarks of a new dependency are not convincing on their own.
+Isolated benchmarks of a new dependency can be useful when the comparison is large (i.e. you're comparing against a _much_ slower dependency).
+However, in cases where the gap is small, it is often better to benchmark the project before and after instead of the dependency itself in isolation.

+Many maintainers just prefer a project benchmark too, so always refer to the contribution guide or ask the maintainers what their preference is.
 Downstream users often have very different usage scenarios and/or don't use some dependencies in hot paths.

 ## What Isn't Convincing